Womble/FreeFree/README.md

 FreeFree
 ========

-caclulates thermal fre free radio emission from aribtrary density and temperature cubes
+python script to caclulate thermal free free radio emission from aribtrary density and temperature cubes and from any angle (units in cgs)